-The application of Black Box Use Cases presents companies with challenges when deriving test cases.
-For example, formal notations such as activity diagrams or state diagrams can be used as a supplement here, because test cases can be derived relatively easily from them.
-In addition, the pre and post conditions of a Use Case are a good source for test cases.
-However, since they have relationships or parallel processes, it is not sufficient to consider each one separately in order to test an overall system.
+Remark: The use of black-box use cases presents companies with challenges when deriving test cases.
+Formal notations such as activity diagrams or state diagrams can help here as a supplement, because test cases can be derived relatively easily from them.
+In addition, the pre- and post-conditions of a use case are a good source for test cases.
+However, since they have relationships or parallel processes among themselves, a separate consideration is not sufficient for a test of the overall system.